 The Fun Land sign (fourth and fifth row) was built in the 1930s.
 It was originally installed at an amusement park in New York.

-The Chief Motel sign was built in the 1950s.
-The sign was originally located in Long Beach, CA. For more, see this website.
+The Nozaki Biyouin Beauty Shoppe sign with Japanese characters was built in the 1940s.
+The business was located in the Little Tokyo neighborhood in Los Angeles.
+For more, see this website.

 Museum of Neon Art